Yiwen-Evin/Coding-Goodies/RAndMatlabAreTalking.md

 ```
 evaluate(matlab, "addpath('C:/eclipse/workspace/MatlabCodeADC/Matlab')")
 ```

-Calling the function `simple' which is saved in the simple.m file in the above folder that we just added to the path.
+Calling the function 'simple' which is saved in the simple.m file in the above folder that we just added to the path.
 ```
 evaluate(matlab, '[output]=simple(1, 0, 1, 2, 5);')